open-ce/open-ce/doc/README.open_ce_test.md

 {% endif %}
 ```

+## Running Tests After a Build

+Tests can be run immediately after a build has completed by passing the `--run_tests` argument to `open-ce build env`.
+Tests will be run for every package that was built (but not until every package has been built).
+Tests will be run for every combination of build variants that were specified by the build command.
+For example, if `python_versions` is set to `3.6,3.7`, tests will be run for the python 3.6 packages and python 3.7 packages.
+For more information on the `open-ce build env` command, see [doc/README.open_ce_build.md] (README.open_ce_build.md).

 ## `open-ce test env` sub command

 The `open-ce test env` command can be used to run tests for every package listed within an Open-CE Environment [file](README.yaml.md).
 Tests will be run for every combination of build variants that are specified.
 For example, if `python_versions` is set to `3.6,3.7`, tests will be run for the python 3.6 packages and python 3.7 packages.